isangtao/rtxailab/README.md

   * AI Driven Physics (TBD)
   * AI World Rendering (TBD)
   * Isang Tao i.e. one-person dev team (TBD)
-* This application works on Ubuntu.
+* This application has been developed and tested on Ubuntu.
 It should work on Windows and Mac natively althought this has not been tested.
 ## Setup:
 * Install CUDA
   * Ref: https://developer.nvidia.com/cuda-downloads
-* Create python environment
+* Create and activate a new python environment
   * ```python -m venv ai```
   * ```source ai/bin/activate```
 * Install dependencies